Trustable Compliance Report#

 AOU-19

-The integrator ensures that monitoring data is systematically analyzed to detect trends and identify issues.
+The integrator shall analyze monitoring data systematically to detect trends and identify issues, as long as nlohmann/json is actively used.

 0.00